 2. They MUST have an online chat service as a part of their customer service.
 If an issue does come up, say you have a post go viral and your blog can’t handle the traffic, you don’t want to have to wait for a phone call or an email.
 You want to talk to someone ASAP, and a chat service can help guarantee that.

 4. They MUST have decent upgrading options.
 As your blog grows your hosting needs with change.
-Having an idea of the upgrade options before hand will help you decide what web host you should go with.
+Having an idea of the upgrade options beforehand will help you decide what web host you should go with.

 4. Choose Your Email Marketing Service

-It Keeps Building Your Community Simple.
+3. They make (and keep) building your community simple.
 With email marketing, you can easily create sign up forms (in their various forms) to attract community members and gain subscribers.